 The journey aboard this train will take you through some of the most stunning scenery in Mexico, including bridges, tunnels, and gorges.
 And as you sit back and enjoy the views, you’ll be able to learn about the history and culture of the region from your knowledgeable guide.

-The journey is more than 400 miles, giving you the most extensive tour to absorb stunning views of cliffs, bridges, tunnels, and the natural beauty of the flora covering the landscape.
+The journey is more than 400 miles, giving you the most extensive tour to absorb stunning views of cliffs, bridges, tunnels, and the natural beauty of the flora.
 All you need here is to stay awake to take in the breathtaking view of the vast Copper Canyon area.

 4. Barrancas del Cobre Adventure Park

 This is one of the most popular adventure parks in Copper Canyon.
-It’s located near the town of Creel, where you’ll also find several hotels and restaurants.
-The park contains some of the longest ziplines that take you over one of the most exciting canyon sceneries in the world.
+It’s located near Creel, where you’ll also find several hotels and restaurants.
+The park contains some of the longest ziplines that take you over one of the most exciting canyon landscapes in the world.

-These ziplines have a stunning 2,400-meter start point, taking you all the way down, almost to the canyon’s floor, at top speeds of 80 miles an hour.
-The descent also includes several heart-in-mouth hanging bridges that make your cross-canyon adventure quite thrilling.
+These ziplines have a stunning 2,400-meter start point, taking you down, almost to the canyon’s floor, at 80 miles an hour.
+The descent also includes several heart-in-mouth hanging bridges that make your cross-canyon adventure thrilling.

 The park covers an area of around 30 acres and offers travelers a chance to explore even more exciting activities besides ziplining.
 For example, it offers the best landscape for hiking, mountain biking, and horseback riding.
 This means that your time here will certainly be worth it.

 Going back to the top of the zipline is also exciting.
-You’ll get an even better view of the landscape and take pictures as you scale the canyons on a cable car.
+You’ll get an even better landscape view and take pictures as you scale the canyons on a cable car.
 The whole adventure is simply heart-throbbing.
 So, if you are visiting Mexico, this is one place you don’t want to miss.

 See Related: 9 Types of Concierge Services for Travel